Deanvito96/FWR-Remix-for-Stalker-SoC/README.md

 3. **FWR EWP Sawn-Offs:** Replaces the FWR full double-barrel shotgun with the EWP sawn-off shotgun.
 4. **FWR EWP Uniques:** Adds EWP weapons by replacing existing unique weapons in SoC.
 Currently includes the VSK-94 (RMA mod only), MP-133, and RPK.
 5. **New Firing Sounds:** Self-explanatory.
 Uses sound assets from *Mari Weapons*, and *TAZ* (for suppressed sounds).
+6. **Real Weapon Names:** Self-explanatory. build guns uses real names as well.
+7. **Build Arm Textures:** Replaced the stock SoC arm textures with the ones from the build.

 ## Features
-- Uses vanilla SoC hand models.(Old Build textures from FWR)
+- Uses vanilla SoC hand models.
 - Firing, holstering, and drawing sounds have been replaced by new sounds combined with stock SoC instead of the old build-era sounds.
 - Adjusted weapon damage and hit power to be similar to SoC.

 ## To-Do
-- ZRP text improvement
+-

 ## Credits
-- rnm_016
+- rnm_016 (FWR)
-- Uncle Bogdan
+- Uncle Bogdan (EWP)
 - Mari/Watson
-- buka
+- buka (FU)
 - TAZ Team
+- ZRP Team